COSC-499-W2023/year-long-project-team-9/docs/design-submission/design-document.md

 ### Feature: SST
 By: Jan-Yaeger Dhillon
+Transferring from Amplify to SST took some time, especially when one includes getting the rest of the team comfortable with SST since they were used to Amplify.
+Thus, the process could be divided into two parts: (1) transferring the project and (2) teaching everyone else SST.

 ### Feature: Video Submission
 By: Jan-Yaeger Dhillon
+Getting the submission page set up took some time.
+It involved translating the Figma design into actual code, adding the option to live record, and linking all the steps together into a cohesive unit.

 ### Feature: Authentication
 By: Muhammad Bakar \